testcontainers/testcontainers-go/docs/modules/pulsar.md

 ## Advanced configuration

-In the case you need a more advanced settings regarding the config, host config and endpoint settings Docker types, you can leverage the modifier functions that are available in the ContainerRequest.
+In the case you need a more advanced configuration regarding the config, host config and endpoint settings Docker types, you can leverage the modifier functions that are available in the ContainerRequest.
 The Pulsar container exposes a way to interact with those modifiers in a simple manner, using the aforementioned options in the `StartContainer` function:

 <!--codeinclude-->